GOP Senators Power Barrett Toward High Court Confirmation

-Overpowering Democratic opposition, Senate Republicans are set to confirm Amy Coney Barrett to the Supreme Court, approving President Donald Trump’s nominee a week before Election Day and securing likely conservative court dominance for years to come.
+Overpowering Democratic opposition, Senate Republicans are set to confirm Amy Coney Barrett to the Supreme Court, securing President Donald Trump’s nominee a week before Election Day and a likely conservative court majority for years to come.

 Trump's choice to fill the vacancy of the late liberal icon Ruth Bader Ginsburgpotentially opens a new era of rulings on abortion, the Affordable Care Act and even a potential dispute over his own election.
-Democrats have been powerless to stop Trump's third justice as Republicans race to reshape the judiciary
+Democrats are unable to stop Monday's outcome, Trump's third justice to the court, as Republicans race to reshape the judiciary.

-With Barrett's confirmation all but assured, Trump was expected to celebrate with an event at the White House after the late-evening vote.
+With Barrett's confirmation all but assured, Trump was expected to celebrate with a swearing-in event at the White House after the late-evening vote.
+Justice Clarence Thomas was set to administer the Constitutional Oath, a senior White House official said.

 “This is something to be really proud of and feel good about,” Senate Majority Leader Mitch McConnell said during a rare weekend session Sunday ahead of voting.
-He scoffed at the “apocalyptic” warnings from critics that the judicial branch was becoming mired in partisan politics, even as he declared that "they won’t be able to do much about this for a long time to come.”
+He scoffed at the “apocalyptic” warnings from critics that the judicial branch was becoming mired in partisan politics and declared that "they won’t be able to do much about this for a long time to come.”

-Pence's presence presiding for the vote would have been expected, part of the Republican celebration.
+Pence's presence presiding for the vote would have been expected, showcasing the Republican priority.
 But Senate Democratic leader Chuck Schumer and his leadership team said that it would not only violate virus guidelines of the Centers for Disease Control and Prevention, “it would also be a violation of common decency and courtesy.”

 Some GOP senators tested positive for the coronavirus following a Rose Garden event with Trump to announce Barrett’s nomination, but they have since said they have been cleared by their doctors from quarantine.
 Pence’s office said the vice president tested negative for the virus on Monday.

+Speaking near midnight Sen. Elizabeth Warren, D-Mass., called the vote “illegitimate” and “the last gasp of a desperate party.”

-Several pre-election matters are awaiting decision just a week before Election Day, and she could be a decisive vote in Republican appeals of court orders extending the deadline for absentee ballots in North Carolina and Pennsylvania.
+Several pre-election matters are awaiting decision just a week before Election Day, and Barrett could be a decisive vote in Republican appeals of orders extending the deadline for absentee ballots in North Carolina and Pennsylvania.

 The justices also are weighing Trump’s emergency plea for the court to prevent the Manhattan District Attorney from acquiring his tax returns.
 And on Nov.
 10, the court is expected to hear the Trump-backed challenge to the Obama-era Affordable Care Act.